rdunker/MusicNotation/packages/MusicNotation-Graphics.package/MNSymbolMorph.class/README.md

-I am a MNMorph for displaying the displaying the actual symbols from the MNFont some MNMusicObjects require (e.g.: MNNote, MNClef, ...).
+I am an MNMorph for displaying the displaying the actual symbols from the MNFont some MNMusicObjects require (e.g.: MNNote, MNClef, ...).